CompuTec/computec-docs/docs/pdc/user-guide/customization/optional-functions/quality-control-test-item-properties.md

 **Save icon** – click here after setting up all the required data and checking the lines that will be saved.

-**Update As icon** – changes can be saved by an employee differently than logged in.
-To do this, click this icon (it is required to log in then using a required employee's log in details).
+**Update As icon** – Changes can be saved by a different employee than the one currently logged in.
+To do this, click this icon (the required employee's login details will need to be entered).

 **Print icon** – CompuTec Labels related option